Taranna

-Taranna is a rural locality in the local government area (LGA) of Tasman in the South-east LGA region of Tasmania.
-The locality is about 16 km north-east of the town of Nubeena.
-The 2016 census recorded a population of 156 for the state suburb of Taranna.

-It is a hamlet on the Tasman Peninsula.
+Taranna is a small town on the Tasman Peninsula in SE Tasmania.
 Local points of interest include its Presbyterian church, immediately adjacent to the Federation Chocolate Factory, and a Tasmanian devil park, "Unzoo".
+It is also a rural locality, named for, and encompassing the town.

 History

-Taranna was gazetted as a locality in 1967.
-The name is believed to be an Aboriginal word for “wallaby”.
+Taranna was originally known as "Old Norfolk" and "Norfolk Bay Signal Station and Village".
+Taranna is believed to be an Aboriginal word for “wallaby”.

 Norfolk Bay Post Office opened on 1 February 1884 and was renamed "Taranna" in 1887.
 It closed in 1970.

-Taranna was first stop on the Convict tramway to Port Arthur.
+It was the location of one of the many semaphore stations, towers each within the others line of sight, which connected Port Arthur to Hobart and was often used to quickly notify constables of escaped prisoners.